WuChao-2024/rdk_en_wuc_check_fork/docs/installation/configuration_wizard.md

 1. Start the graphical interface and automatically log in.
 2. Start the graphical interface and require manual login by the user.
-3. Character terminal, automatically log in.4.
-Character Terminal, User Manual Login
+3. Character terminal, automatically log in.
+4. Character Terminal, User Manual Login

 Open `RDK Configuration` through the menu bar.
 Select System Options -> Boot / Auto Login to enter the following configuration options.
 Select the corresponding options according to your needs.